 Read the Back to Pratt newsletter each week for current health advisories and updates to campus policies and follow the Recent Communications to the Pratt Community.

 Following the guidance from the CDC, students, faculty, and staff who have tested positive for COVID-19 must wait 5 days to return to campus and must be symptom free for over 24 hours.
-Review the Actions and Impact Guide for more information.
-The online Quarantine, Isolation, and Vaccination Calculators can help determine the length of this time based on your symptoms, testing, and status as a close contact.

 If the case is a student, that student should notify Health Services.
 If the case is a staff or faculty member, that person should notify Human Resources.
 The COVID Reporting Form is available to confidentially notify HR or Student Health about COVID-19 cases on campus.
-See the Positive Cases and Contact Tracing page for information on the actions that close contacts and positive cases should follow.
-This includes a contact tracing chart for more information on these actions and further guidance.

 Teaching and Learning

 Faculty are advised to exercise as much flexibility as possible for students whose attendance or deadlines are impacted by health and wellness concerns related to illness.
 Working in partnership with students to create reasonable accommodations will help them make the appropriate decision to stay at home when they are not feeling well.
 Faculty are encouraged to work with their department chairs and coordinators to create viable alternatives for missed classes or assignments if necessary.
 Faculty can address concerns about persistent absences or an inability to keep up with work through Starfish.
-Further support is available from Student Advocate Martha Cedarholm (mcedarho@pratt.edu) and Vice President for Student Affairs Delmy Lendof (dlendof@pratt.edu).
+Further support is available from Director of Student Support and Advocacy Martha Cedarholm (mcedarho@pratt.edu) and Vice President for Student Affairs Delmy Lendof (dlendof@pratt.edu).

 Students are encouraged to communicate with faculty members about their health and wellness concerns.
 Students are not required to visit Health Services to be excused from class for any illness.